joaospedro/devjobs-web-app/README.md

-# Frontend Mentor - Devjobs web app solution
+# Devjobs web app solution

 This is a solution to the [Devjobs web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).